 Tutors and Students

-Listening Tracks for Students - Intercambio Listening Tracks for the Interactive English series.
-The videos for the Pronunciation Fun book are on the same page.
+Listening Tracks for Students - Interactive English Listening Tracks for the Student Book.
+(The videos for the Pronunciation Fun book are on the same page.)

 If you have never used a computer before or if you need practice using the mouse, go to the following website for a Mouse Tutorial.
 Choose either the Spanish version or English version.
 (If you already know how to use a mouse and navigate a web page, go to Step Two.)